 The following table summarizes, on an as adjusted basis described above as of December 31, 2021, the differences between the number of ordinary shares purchased from us, the total consideration paid to us in cash and the average price per ordinary share paid, in each case by existing shareholders, on the one hand, and new investors in this offering, on the other hand.
-The calculation below is based on an assumed initial public offering price of \$ per ADS, which reflects the U.S. dollar equivalent of the closing price of our ordinary shares on AIM of £ on , 2021 (based on an assumed exchange rate of £1.00 to \$1.
+The calculation below is based on an assumed initial public offering price of \$ per ADS, which reflects the U.S. dollar equivalent of the closing price of our ordinary shares on AIM of £ on , 2021 (based on an assumed exchange rate of £1.00 to \$1. ), before deducting underwriting discounts and commissions and estimated offering expenses.

-Average Price Average Price

-ADSs Pu rchased Ordinar Purcl To: Conside Per Share Per ADS
+ADSs Pu rchased Ordinar Purcl To Consid tal eration Average Price Per Share Average Price Per ADS

 Number Percent Number Percent Amount Percent

 Existing shareholders % % \$ % \$ \$

 New investors

 Total % % \$ % \$ \$